OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/Task_3.md

 Don't forget you can join in the discussions over at our open [**Slack channel**](https://openmooc-ers-slackin.herokuapp.com/).
 Please do introduce yourself at #module5opensource, and tell us a bit about who you are, your background, and how you ended up here!

-Estimated time to complete:
+Estimated time to complete: 30 minutes

-Estimate time saving once complete:
+Estimate time saving once complete: Virtually infinite

 ## Table of contents